 The bible is frequently mentioned as the book represented in the crest or arms, though it would not appear any differently than a regular book.
 Books may also have clasps or seals that must be mentioned in the blazon.

 The bordure is, as it sounds, a fairly wide border around the outside of a shield.
-Except for in more modern grants where the bordure is an original part of the shield, there is little doubt that the bordure is either a mark of cadency, displaying eh status of a younger son or brother, or a mark of illegitimacy.
+Except for in more modern grants where the bordure is an original part of the shield, there is little doubt that the bordure is either a mark of cadency, displaying the status of a younger son or brother, or a mark of illegitimacy.

-The bordure is no longer used for these purposes; except for in England where a bordure wavy is still a mark of illegitimacy and the bordure compony serves the same purpose in Scotland.
+In heraldry, the bordure is no longer used for these purposes; except for in England where a bordure wavy is still a mark of illegitimacy and the bordure compony serves the same purpose in Scotland.

 This is by no means a mark of dishonour though; it is merely a heraldic tradition carried over from the days when it was necessary to distinguish the rightful heirs from others who might have some claim to the family title and fortune.